GoogleCloudPlatform/jenkernetes/README.md

 * `kubectl create -f setup/master/pod_config.yaml`

-Creating the service automatically created a forwarding-rule pointing to our service.
-We can get the IP by listing the forwarding rule (note that this is an ephemeral IP).
+Creating the service automatically assigns it an external (ephemeral) IP, which we can find by listing Kubernetes services.

-* kubectl get services`
+* `kubectl get services`

 Go to `<YOUR-JENKINS-IP>:8080` in your browser, where `YOUR-JENKINS-IP` is the IP under the **EXTERNAL-IP** column.

 ## Install Jenkins Slaves (see setups/slave/README.md for more detail)

 This line creates a replication controller using the slave image created in one of the examples.

 * `kubectl create -f examples/python_slave/basic-config-rc.json`